camerahacks/lightroom-macro-pad/README.md

 ![Lightroom Macro Pad - Raspberry Pi Pico](https://dphacks.com/wp-content/uploads/2021/06/Lightroom_Macro_Pad_Mechanical_Switch-6.jpg "Pi Pico Macro Pad for Lightroom Classic Wiring")

 Connect one of the pins on the switches to one of the ground (GND) pins on the Raspberry Pi Pico.
 The switches don't have a polarity, so you can choose which pin is connected to GND.
 There is no right or wrong.
+You can see in the picture above that all of the GND pins on the switches are connected with the white wire.
+The white wire is then connected to a GND pin on the Pico.

 Connect the other free pin on the switches to a corresponding GPIO pin on the Pico.
 Take note of which switch is connected to which GPIO pin so you can edit the firmware code accordingly.
 Again, there is no right or wrong here, you can pick any of them.